markh-de/KiVar/README.md

 #### Installation on Windows

-On _Windows_ systems, KiCad ships with a Python distribution included.
+On Windows systems, KiCad ships with its own Python distribution included.
 It is important to **use the KiCad-provided Python interpreter** for installing the KiVar CLI app.

 To install the `kivar` executable, open a `cmd.exe` shell and run: